mmbman/Katagiri/1979-11-18-BlueCliffRecordCase1Lecture2.md

 ##### 56:13

-The Engo [Zen Master](glossary#zen-master) says, in his notes again, “Master Chih deserves thirty blows."
+[Engo Zen Master](glossary#engo-kokugon) says, in his notes again, “Master Chih deserves thirty blows."
 Really thirty blows.
 "He doesn’t know that the great illumination shines forth from under his own feet.”

 Well, truth is always shining under our own feet, always.
 But we don’t understand.
 That’s why even though Emperor Wu really want to get [Bodhidharma](glossary#bodhidharma) back again, well, the [Zen Master](glossary#zen-master) has to say, “No, don’t do that.”
 That is a very big blow.